necheffa/nsddyn/README.md

 ## Design

 nsddyn is comprised of 3 components:
-* dynupd - A Flask webapp that provides an HTTP API for accessing the name server.
+* dynupd - A webapp that provides an HTTP API for accessing the name server.
-* nsddynd - A Python daemon used to perform forward zone updates.
+* nsddynd - A daemon used to perform forward zone updates.
 While dynupd could \
         handle this itself, a concious design decision was made to seporate these tasks so \
         that the HTTP API has limited control over zone updates.
 * A web client.
 While official clients will be provided, anyone can create their own. \